PatrickNWJ/PatrickNWJ/README.md

-# Howdy, I'm Patrick Walker Jauregui!
+# Hi there, I'm Patrick Walker Jauregui! 👋

 Welcome to my GitHub profile!
 I'm a passionate software engineer with a focus on full stack web and game development.
 Below you'll find an overview of my skills and some of the projects I've worked on.

 ## 🚀 About Me

 - 🔭 I’m currently working on [Sonoran Desert Project](https://github.com/PatrickNWJ/Sonoran-Desert-Project)
+- 💻 I like to code for fun and explore new technologies.
+- 🌟 I’m looking to contribute to open-source projects.
 - 📫 How to reach me: **patrick.n.walkerjauregui@gmail.com**

 ## 🛠 Skills